Building a new centre for wellbeing with Mikveh at its heart

 Historically, Judaism has created rituals for many life moments.
 However, there are many modern occasions that do not currently have a related Jewish ritual e.g. remission from cancer, acknowledging childhood abuse, gender reassignment.

 Creating a Jewish space for healing within the community could do much to reduce and alleviate the stigma of experiencing a mental health problem.
 Having somewhere to be held in the midst of your own community is a rare and valuable opportunity.

 This mikveh will be the only location for Liberal, Reform and Masorti conversions in the UK.
 And many people converting within Europe will use it too.
-It will replace the woefully inadequate mikveh at the Sternberg Centre which is located within a disabled toilet.
+It will replace the mikveh at the Sternberg Centre.

 Why a mikveh?